Klagarge/BachelorThesis-OTSecurity/02-main/simu-env/homeio-details.typ

   caption: [#gls("mitm", long: false) scenario implementation] ) <fig-simu-env-homeio-implementation>

 In this demonstration, the controller sends requests to check the status of both door sensors and the motion sensor.
-If either door is open or motion is detected, the controller sends a request to the alarm to activate it.
-If no activity is detected, the controller sends a request to deactivate the alarm.
+If either the door is open or motion is detected, the controller sends a request to the alarm to activate it.
+If not irregular activity is detected, the controller sends a request to deactivate the alarm.

-The controller, the simulation, and an attacker are all connected to the same network via a switch.
-This thesis was made under a Kali Linux (@stack:mitm-kali) laptop, although it is performed on any computer with the appropriate tools.
+The controller, the simulation and an attacker are all connected to the same network via a switch.
+This thesis uses a Kali Linux (@stack:mitm-kali) laptop, although the software can be execute on any device with the appropriate tools.